alihassangm17-cyber/5stars-TheIkhlasSchool/README.md

 Holistic Curriculum: Dedicated sections for Modern Subjects (Science, Math) and Spiritual Learning (Nazra-e-Quran).

 Modern UI/UX: A clean, professional aesthetic using the Fredoka  font family.
-Responsive Layout: Fully compatible with mobile, tablet, and desktop screens using manual CSS centering and media queries.
+Responsive Layout: Fully compatible with desktop made with CSS .

 Interactive Sections:
 Success Formula: A unique mathematical approach to student attitude.